-Navy safely detonate wartime device
+Detonated device 'highly explosive'

 Several previous devices found on the Isle of Man have also been from World War Two.

+"It was a popular training ground during the war and American troops dumped a lot of ammunition on their way home after it was won.

+"We would urge anyone who makes such a discovery to leave it alone and call us immediately."

-One was found in a rock pool south of Queen's Pier in Ramsey in February.
+A similar device was found in a rock pool south of Queen's Pier in Ramsey in February.

 Two mortars were discovered on a green lane track in the Sartfell area, near Kirk Michael last year, while another World War Two device was discovered in Ramsey in 2016.